Healthy Pumpkin Recipes to Add to Your Fall Menu

 Great Post-Workout Meal

-If you had an intense workout session, you’ll want to have a post-workout meal or snack within the first 30 minutes of finishing.
+As a result of an intense workout session, you’ll want to have a post-workout meal or snack within the first 30 minutes of finishing.
 You’ll want to include both a carbohydrate and a protein.
 For the carbohydrate portion, starchy vegetables, like pumpkin, are a great choice.
 They are packed with antioxidants and are nutritionally dense without adding a lot of calories.

 Here are a couple of pumpkin recipes that could make for a great post-workout snack or even as your breakfast if you exercise in the morning: